Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

 We now proceed to concrete tensor RG computations, based on the Gilt-TNR algorithm.
 We will start in this section with several in-depth studies using the original Gilt-TNR algorithm, which is non-rotating.
 We will thus be able to compare with the prior work from Refs.~\cite{GILT,Lyu:2021qlw,PhysRevE.109.034111}, and to test various intuitions about tensor RG from \cref{sec:intuition}, such as the existence of marginal eigenvalues corresponding to the stress-tensor deformations, and of a manifold of fixed points corresponding to different anisotropy parameters.
 We will also test the Jacobian method for extracting CFT scaling dimensions.
 After this thorough warm-up, in the next section we will switch to the rotating Gilt-TNR algorithm, and present our main numerical result: find the fixed point via the Newton method.

 \begin{remark} Before we start, the following comment is in order.
 In the previous section, when we discussed the conceptual picture, the fixed points $A_*$ or $A^\circ_*$ denoted exact fixed points of the exact non-rotating or rotating RG map.
 From now on we will be discussing numerical RG maps operating at a finite bond dimension $\chi$.
-The logic of the previous section should still apply to some approximation, but of course the fixed points will have finite bond dimension and will be different from $A_*$ and $A^\circ_*$.
+The logic of the previous section will still apply to some approximation, but of course the fixed points will have finite bond dimension and will be somewhat different from $A_*$ and $A^\circ_*$.
 To stress this we will denote the fixed points as $A^{[\chi]}_*$ and $A^{\circ[\chi]}_*$.
 Our goal here will be to extract these fixed points as precisely as possible, for a finite $\chi$.
-What happens with $A^{[\chi]}_*$ and $A^{\circ[\chi]}_*$ as $\chi\to\infty$, whether they converge to $A_*$ or $A^\circ_*$, is a separate and very interesting question which is beyond the scope of this work. \end{remark}
+What happens with $A^{[\chi]}_*$ and $A^{\circ[\chi]}_*$ as $\chi\to\infty$, whether they converge to $A_*$ or $A^\circ_*$, is a separate and very interesting question which is beyond the scope of this work.
+See however comments at the end of Section \ref{sec:Isofp}. \end{remark}